pagnotta/domparser_in_webworker/README.md

 }
 ```

 The parameter `--s` is for [--standalone](https://github.com/browserify/browserify#usage).
+The `xmldom` parameter will be the name of the variable under which the exported `DOMParser` variable will be available (as `xmldom.DOMParser`).

 Then running

 `npm run build`

 will execute browserify an let it do it's magic :)

 Voilà!
 There is the `./build/domparser_bundle.js` file which we import into the webworker using `importScript()`.
-This now contains code that can run inside a webworker.
+Browserify has pulled all the necessary code from the `xmldom` library into `./build/domparser_bundle.js`.
+This code can now be used to replace the missing `window.DOMParser` inside the webworker.
+Mission accomplished.

 ### Run the example